Frequently Asked Questions

 5. What a Notary is Not?

-Unlike Notaries in foreign countries, a U.S. Notary Public is not an attorney, judge, or high-ranking official.
-A U.S. Notary is different from a Notario Publico, and these differences can be confusing for immigrants when they approach Notaries in this country.
-Notaries in the United States should be clear about what they can or cannot do to serve immigrants correctly and steer clear of notario issues.
+Unlike Notaries in foreign countries, a US Notary Public is not an attorney, judge, or high-ranking official.
+A US Notary differs from a Notario Publico, which can confuse immigrants when approaching Notaries.
+Notaries in the United States should be clear about what they can or cannot do to serve immigrants correctly and avoid issues.

 6. What are the acceptable IDs?